Suggestions & Messages:

 1/27/24: As a follow-up to Dr. Timko’s lecture about Communication between Plants, this video might be interesting!

-Ongoing: Here’s the latest edition of the Botanical Garden of the Piedmont’s newsletter – and their most recent “News From The Garden (May 2024)” and their Calendar of Events.
+1/20/24: Here’s the latest edition of the Botanical Garden of the Piedmont’s newsletter.
+Lots of good info!

 And here is a link to their very full calendar of events!